Students in this online program complete course work from any place with an Internet connection and during hours convenient for them.

-The University of Kansas respiratory care program offers a degree-completion program for the respiratory therapist with RRT credential who wants to obtain a bachelor's degree.
+The University of Kansas respiratory care program offers a degree-completion program for the respiratory therapist with the RRT credential who wants to obtain a bachelor's degree.
 This program is perfect for students unable to be physically present on campus or those with schedule constraints which make traditional college class schedules impossible.
 Courses are Web-based in this program and never require students to leave their home or office and offer added flexibility: if you're traveling or not feeling well, the courses are always available, anytime.

 Frequently Asked Questions